jeffreybiles/infinite-cookbook/readme.md

 NextJS was chosen because it was familiar and I do not want to learn anything new on the frontend for this project.
 If deploying to AWS is too much of a pain, I may switch to Remix or plain React.
 I could have also done the LLM API calls in NextJS backend endpoints, but I want to familiarize myself with the Python ecosystem, since most ML and AI is done there.

+**At the current stage, this app does not follow best software-engineering practices!**

 ---

 We will use LLM generation for the following: